isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 of returned objects (e.g. subnets), and each such object contains the ``metadata`` map with some database-specific information describing this object.
-In other words, the metadata contains any information about the fetched object which may be useful for the administrator, but which is not part of the object specification from the DHCP server standpoint.
-In the Kea 1.6.0 release, the metadata is limited to the ``server-tag``, which describes the association of the object with a particular server or all servers.
+In other words, the metadata contains any information about the fetched object which may be useful for an administrator but which is not part of the object specification from the DHCP server standpoint.
+In the present Kea release, the metadata is limited to the ``server-tag``.
+It describes the association of the object with a particular server or all servers.